docwhat/iated/README.md

 Hint: You can run `jruby --ng-server` in one window and then set `export JRUBY_OPTS=--ng` in another and all the jruby processes will use nail-gun to start faster.
+Though this can produce weird effects at time.
+An example is that sinatra can only be "control-c"''d from the nail-gun server shell, not the shell you ran iated from.

 ## API